 Of course, when the couple is on the verge of separation, the discussion is more of an accusation: "You love me less than I love you."
 The emphasis of people in love is on the more, not the less.

-Albert has greater control of the situation; he can continue this relationship as long as he wishes, because the love of Debra is almost guaranteed.
-And if he happens to find a woman with whom he is madly in love with, he may pursue this new relationship.
+Albert has greater control of the situation: He can continue this relationship as long as he wishes because the love of Debra is almost guaranteed.
+And if he happens to find a woman with whom he is madly in love, he may pursue this new relationship.
 In a sense, Albert is compromising his present to secure his future.
 Debra is more vulnerable as she has less control of the situation.
-She gives up the control of her future in order to enjoy profound love in the present.
+She gives up control of her future in order to enjoy profound love in the present.

 If you believe that changing your partner's attitude is indeed possible, the alternative in which you are madly in love with the other person is preferable.
 However, if this option is impossible—it is very difficult to change most adults—attempts to change the other partner may increase your frustration and disappointment.

 Albert's mental state is calmer than Debra's.
 He may be dissatisfied from time to time with the fact that he does not experience genuine love, but he enjoys Debra's love and his future is secure.
 Debra's mental situation is less stable, as it involves both more intense positive emotions (love) and negative emotions (insecurity and frustration).
 The anxiety associated with Debra's behavior is greater than Albert's, and this can burn her out; eventually, her love for Albert may decrease.